vijayiiitm/HT-Pred/README.md

 # HT_PRED: Hardware Trojan Detection Framework

-Official Research Page for Hardware Trojan Prediction (HTPRED) Dataset.
+Official Research Page for Hardware Trojan Prediction (HT-Pred) Dataset and HT Prediction Model.

 Welcome to the GitHub repository for the HT_PRED framework!
 This repository contains all the code and dataset necessary to implement and evaluate the HT_PRED dataset for Hardware Trojan (HT) detection.